andreyorst/fennel-conditions/doc/macros.md

 ```

 Ignore all conditions of type error.
 If error condition was raised,
-returns nil and condition as values.
-If no error conditions were
+returns nil and the condition as multiple values.
+If no error
-raised, returns the resulting values normally.
-Lua errors can be
+conditions were raised, returns the resulting values normally.
+Lua
-handled with this macro.
+errors can be handled with this macro.

 ### Examples